Young M.A: Personal life

 In an interview with The Breakfast Club, Young M.A stated that she often felt out of place when she was hiding her sexuality.
 Her mother would often try to get her to discuss her sexuality, but she would always deny she was a lesbian.
-She stated that she feared her mother wouldn't accept her if she came out.
+She stated that she feared her mother would not accept her if she came out.
 In the interview, she said, "I used to be scared to tell my moms, though I knew my moms wasn't the type of mother to be like 'Oh, I don't like you' or 'I'm gonna ignore you,' but part of me still was scared."
 Young M.A also said in a different interview, "I was scared to express it to people who are close to me, That was me not accepting it yet, even though I knew deep down in my heart that I liked women."

 When she came out to her family at the age of 18, she saw this as a turning point in her rap career.
 She also said in an interview with Noisey Raps, "Since I came out officially, that's when all the girls flopped, that's when it was a wrap," she laughed.
-She also said people "feel her more" because she's more comfortable.
+She also said people "feel her more" because she is more comfortable.
 To continue, another time she said, "Once I became myself, the music was a wrap.
 Music is my expression.
 Music is my release.
 Music is my therapy.
-This is where I’m going to speak about my sexuality.
-I’ve held it in for so long, now I can express it."
+This is where I'm going to speak about my sexuality.
+I've held it in for so long, now I can express it."

 Marrero revealed that growing up in New York City helped her accept herself and sexuality.
-The rapper stated, "In New York City, it’s popular.
-I used to think to myself, man, there’s a lot of gay people out there.
+The rapper stated, "In New York City, it's popular.
+I used to think to myself, man, there's a lot of gay people out there.
 And it makes me comfortable, it was like, I can be myself!
-I used to still try to hide it until it was overwhelming — there were just too [many] girls attracted to me!"
-However, even though she is open about being a lesbian, she doesn't want it to define her as an artist.
+I used to still try to hide it until it was overwhelming—there were just too [many] girls attracted to me!"
+However, even though she is open about being a lesbian, she does not want it to define her as an artist.

 On September 26, 2009, Young M.A's brother, Kenneth Ramos, was stabbed to death by his former friend.
-Young M.A missed school for a month due to depression and mourning, and later underwent therapy to deal with the tragedy.
+Young M.A missed school for a month due to depression and mourning, and later underwent therapy to deal with his death.